JoshuaBosshardt/Captsone/README.md

 # Captsone
 WGU Machine Learning Algorithm Captsone Project

-This README will cover the basic functions found within the main.py file of this project and the requirements.
+This README will cover the basic functions found within the main.py file of this project, the requirements and a brief overview of the expected results.

 ------Function-------
 When utilizing the source file 'main.py' understand that there are no catch, exceptions, warnings, or other implementations for faulty data entry